metapolator/metapolator/_Footer.md

-**WARNING:** Watch out, this wiki can eat your work if you click submit while someone else also clicked edit and submitted while you were editing! **Select all and copy before clicking submit.**

 This a developer documentation wiki.
-It can only be edited by Metapolator team members.
-Ask to join us on the [Metapolator G+ Community](https://plus.google.com/communities/110027004108709154749) page :)
+It can only be edited by Metapolator team members, but joining our team is easy - just ask in the [Metapolator G+ Community](https://plus.google.com/communities/110027004108709154749)

+Pro Tip: This wiki can eat your work if you click submit after someone else also edited this page and already clicked submit before you!
+So select all and copy your version first, before clicking submit.